andymagill/tagTock/README.md

 # Tag Tock

-A minimalistic time tracking tool
+## Project Overview

+Tag Tock is a minimalistic time tracking tool built with Vite and Svelte Kit.
+It provides a simple and intuitive interface for tracking time spent on tasks.

 ## GETTING STARTED

 This project uses Vite and Svelte Kit for development and building.
 Below are brief instructions on how to use the available npm scripts.

-## Install
+## Installation

-`npm install`: Installs project dependencies
+To install, follow these steps:

+1. Make sure you have Node.js version 14 or higher installed on your machine.
+2. Clone the repository: `git clone https://github.com/yourusername/tag-tock.git`
+3. Install the project dependencies: `npm install`

 ## Development